Jared Kushner Downplays Saudi Crown Prince’s Involvement In Khashoggi Murder In Fox News Interview

 — The Daily Beast (@thedailybeast) December 11, 2018

-Both Kushner and Hannity conveniently ignored the evidence already collected and investigated by the CIA during their discussion, with Kushner instead insisting “we’re hoping to make sure that there’s justice brought where that should be.”
+Both Kushner and Hannity ignored the evidence already collected and investigated by the CIA during their discussion, with Kushner instead insisting “we’re hoping to make sure that there’s justice brought where that should be.”
 This is very much in line with the Trump line of thinking that has refused to implicate the crown prince in the murder.

 According to Kushner, intelligence agencies in the United States are still investigating the killing.

-One report from a Saudi states that Kushner gave “advice about how to weather the storm, urging him to resolve his conflicts around the region and avoid further embarrassments.”
+One report from a Saudi source states that Kushner gave “advice about how to weather the storm, urging him to resolve his conflicts around the region and avoid further embarrassments.”
 Apparently, a delegation of Saudis also identified Kushner as “a crucial focal point in the courtship of the new administration” in the early days of Trump’s presidency.

 Despite the attitude from the White House, U.S. senators are “considering multiple pieces of legislation” that would formally rebuke the Saudi crown prince for his part in Khashoggi’s brutal slaying.
 Senate Foreign Relations Committee Chairman Bob Corker explained on Thursday that a number of plans are taking hold, including “condemning the crown prince for Khashoggi’s murder, a bill to suspend arms sales to the kingdom, and a resolution to call on President Donald Trump’s administration to pull back U.S. help for the Saudi-led war in Yemen.”

-According to Corker, all three of these plans have momentum and support behind them from the senate.
+According to Corker, all three of these plans have momentum and support behind them from the Senate.
 The decision regarding Yemen is set to be voted on next week already.